Two Point Hospital: Development

 After they left Bullfrog, Webley and Carr continued to discuss a follow-up to Theme Hospital.
 Their first attempt was ER Tycoon, which was planned during Carr's time at Mucky Foot Productions but was cancelled because they could not find a publisher for the game.
 After postponing their ambition of continuing the Theme series for 20 years after they left Bullfrog, they founded Two Point Studios in 2016 to follow up on Theme Hospital.
 Carr said: "I wanted to work on something like Theme Hospital again, appealing to a broader range of people", and Webley stated that they "had been talking about this project for a number of years".

-The timing of a Theme Hospital-style game was also apt: art director Mark Smart said making a hospital-simulation game "felt right" and that there was "a lot of love for Theme Hospital", while studio co-founder and technical director Ben Hymers said players had been wanting a sequel to Theme Hospital for years.
-According to Webley and Carr, Two Point Hospital is a completely new game, rather than a reapplication of new assets to an existing game.
+The timing of a Theme Hospital-style game was apt: art director Mark Smart said making a hospital-simulation game "felt right" and that there was "a lot of love for Theme Hospital", while studio co-founder and technical director Ben Hymers said players had been wanting a sequel to Theme Hospital for years.
+According to Webley and Carr, Two Point Hospital is a new game, rather than a reapplication of new assets to an existing game.
 The game was developed by envisioning fictional symptoms (often based on wordplay) and the means to cure them.
-Webley and Carr also wanted to develop a graphics style that would remain "future-proof" relative to changes in graphics rendering technology, and opted to use claymation-like effects, which they found would not become dated and made it easy for players to observe on-screen situations.
+Webley and Carr wanted to develop a graphics style that would remain "future-proof" relative to changes in graphics rendering technology, and opted to use claymation-like effects, which they found would not become dated and made it easy for players to observe on-screen situations.

 Online features were an early target of the design of Two Point Hospital; Webley and Carr recognised that players of management games tend to prefer single-player experiences.
 They designed the online elements of the game to be opt-in and to feature asynchronous gameplay elements, including multiplayer challenges.
 Players would be tasked with achieving objectives such as curing patients within a set number of months and their scores would be placed on online leaderboards.
 Players would be able to view their progress compared to that of friends and other players during the challenge from these leaderboards, an approach Webley and Carr took from ghosts (a recorded version of a racer that replays a time record for a given track) that are used in some racing games.
-Hymers said Two Point Hospital would feature mod support, which will not be available at launch.
+Hymers said Two Point Hospital would feature mod support, which was not available at launch.